 - A minimum of fifteen (15) Symposium credits must be earned over the three year period.

-- Submission of an article for publication will be required on a yearly basis.
+- Submission of an article for publication will be required every three (3) years.
 Topic will be mutually agreed upon by the League Certification Panel and the candidate.

 - Participation at a Symposium as a speaker/presenter a minimum of one time every three years will be mandatory.

 - $200.00 with CMEC application due September 1.
 Fee is non-refundable.